d-Representation-finite self-injective algebras: Our results

 and say that $\L$ is \emph{$\nu_d$-finite} if $\gldim\L < \infty$ and

 for some $i\ge0$.
 Here $\mathcal{D}^{\ge \ell}(\Lambda)$ denotes the full subcategory of $\dml$ formed by all objects $X\in\dml$ satisfying $H^j(X)=0$ for all $j<\ell$.
 The property of being $\nu_d$-finite is preserved under derived equivalences \cite[Lemma~5.6]{iyama11}.
-All algebras of global dimension at most $d-1$, as well as all $d$-representation-finite algebras of global dimension $d$, are $\nu_d$-finite.
+All algebras of global dimension at most $d-1$, as well as all $d$-re\-pre\-sen\-ta\-tion-fin\-ite algebras of global dimension $d$, are $\nu_d$-finite.
 In particular, path algebras of quivers of Dynkin type are $\nu_d$-finite for all $d\ge1$.
-Note that $\nu_1=\nu\circ[-1]$ is the Auslander--Reiten translation on $\dml$; hence, an algebra is $\nu_1$-finite if and only if it is representation finite.
+Note that $\nu_1=\nu\circ[-1]$ is the Auslander--Reiten translation on $\dml$ \cite[Proposition~I.2.3]{RV}, \cite[Theorem~I:4.6]{happel88}.
+Hence, a hereditary algebra is $\nu_1$-finite if and only if it is representation finite.

 From \cite[Proposition~5.4, Lemma~5.6, Theorem~1.23]{iyama11} we get the following result, which plays an important role in the present paper.
 For any $T\in\dml$, set